technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ### Task 2 : Clean Up Resources

-1. Navigate back to Azure portal tab and click on Resources.
+1. Navigate back to the Azure portal tab and click on Resources.

 ![A screenshot of a computer Description automatically generated](./media/image39.jpeg)

-2. Click on the resource group which was created above
+2. Click on the resource group that was created above

 ![A screenshot of a computer Description automatically generated](./media/image40.jpeg)